An amazing new organ is coming to the Castro Theatre

 A MESSAGE FROM CASTRO ORGANIST DAVID HEGARTY

-When I realized we were facing the loss of the wonderful Castro Wurlitzer I’ve had the privilege of playing for over 30 years, I helped establish a non-profit foundation for the purpose of preserving this San Francisco tradition and expanding the instrument into a groundbreaking cultural and educational focal point for the City and for the distinctive Castro District.
+When I realized we were facing the loss of the wonderful Castro Wurlitzer that I had played for over 30 years, I established a non-profit foundation—CODA—for the purpose of preserving this San Francisco tradition and expanding the instrument into a groundbreaking cultural and educational focal point for the City and for the distinctive Castro District.
 [READ MORE]